From Inside Loyola > click on Employee Self-Service > click on Banking Information > click on + Add an Account

 It’s easy to enroll:

-Click on the Self Service Banking Info link in Web Advisor and follow the steps.
+Click on the Banking Info link in Self Service and follow the steps.
 Your direct deposit will stay in effect for as long as you’re employed by the University.

 For employees who work on a “semester” basis, such as students or part time faculty – you DO NOT need to complete the form each semester, the information remains active from semester to semester.

 What information do I need to provide in order to enroll in direct deposit?

 - The name of your bank or financial institution